jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 To see how these named references are wired up to the charts, you can right click on a standard chart (you can determine if a chart is a pivot chart if the "Pivot Table Analyze" toolbar shows up when you select it), click "Select Data", and then edit one of the dynamic data series:
 ![image](images/Pasted_image_20240222092252.png)
 ![image](images/Pasted_image_20240222092256.png)

 So in the above example, the "Spending" series values in the Cashflow and Networth summary chart is set to `='Cashflow and Networth Analysis.xlsx'!DynamicSpendingMonthly` (you also need to reference the workbook when referencing names from charts for some reason).
 This points to the named reference `DynamicSpendingMonthly`, which you can see from the Name Manager points to the formula `=GetDynamicRange('Income and Spending Monthly'!$H$7, 'Income and Spending Monthly'!$H:$H, 1)` (all cell references in the name manager must be absolute references i.e. `$H` must be used in place of `H`).
-Now, there's still one more layer of indirection: `GetDynamicRange` isn't a built in Excel function, it's a custom function.
-See Custom Functions below for how these work.
+Now, there's still one more layer of indirection: `GetDynamicRange` isn't a built in Excel function, it's a [Custom Functions](#custom-functions).

 It's worth noting that the process of referencing named formulas in charts can be very fussy.
 For example, Excel will throw an annoying error (which doesn't even seem legitimate since everything seems to work fine) if you try to reference a name in a chart that refers to anything more complex than a single function (for example, a function multiplied by -1, or two functions added together).
 Incorporating the additional calculation into the source data to keep the named reference simple resolves the issue.
 ## Custom Functions
 Custom functions are extremely useful for reusing complex formulas.
-There are likely multiple ways to create custom functions, but the method I used was through Excel Labs https://www.microsoft.com/en-us/garage/profiles/excel-labs/.
+There are likely multiple ways to create custom functions, but the method I used was through [Excel Labs](https://www.microsoft.com/en-us/garage/profiles/excel-labs/).

 Once installed, you can open the Excel Labs pane by navigating to the Home toolbar and clicking Excel Labs on the far right:
 ![image](images/Pasted_image_20240223090713.png)